zinsy23/abacus-simulator/README.md

 node server.js
 ```

+I also just remembered I do have it [hosted as well](https://abacus-simulator-zinsy23.pages.dev/), so you can do that if you don't want to set up a local server.

 ## Usage

 To use the simulator, open your browser and navigate to `http://localhost:8000`.
 Use the developer console to interact with the simulator.
 Currently, the following operations are supported: